-This happened in 2006, but it must be added to the database of cases involving Driving Something Unusual While Intoxicated, for reasons that will be obvious.
-It's also a still-timely (and possibly timeless) holiday tale, of course.
+This happened in 2006, but it must be added to the database of cases involving Driving Something Unusual While Intoxicated.
+It’s also a still-timely (and possibly timeless) holiday tale, of course.

 In December of that year, this happened: